Xiaobing00/MoodTracker/README.md

 6 - Saturday
 7 - Sunday"

-TODO: add chatgpt prompt screenshot to a file and upload to git
+Reminder: add chatgpt prompt screenshot to a file and upload to git